-- Proactive property and asset management that results in NOI growth while minimizing property and portfolio vacancy exposure; - Prudent and disciplined management of capital outlays that will maintain and increase the attractiveness of the REIT's portfolio and achieve increased rents; - Continue to increase the REIT's financial strength and flexibility through robust balance sheet management; - Maintain a conservative AFFO pay-out ratio taking into account the REIT's other available opportunities and capital allocation requirements; and - Continue to selectively dispose of non-strategic assets and reallocate proceeds towards higher yielding assets.
+- A focus on the REIT's cost basis, which means buying quality assets at a discount to replacement costs.
+The REIT and its management have a bias towards assets with strong credit tenants and where rents are below market so the REIT can realize organic growth; - Prudent and proactive capital and asset management to reposition properties, grow rental revenue, extend lease term and increase occupancy to create value while minimizing property and portfolio vacancy exposure; - Prudent and disciplined management of capital outlays that will maintain and increase the attractiveness of the REIT's portfolio and achieve increased rents; - Continue to increase the REIT's financial strength and flexibility through robust balance sheet management; - Maintain a conservative AFFO pay-out ratio taking into account the REIT's other available opportunities and capital allocation requirements; and - Continue to selectively recycle equity through refinancing or disposing of stabilized assets and redeploying proceeds to new investment opportunities.